cookiesncream716/helloWorld2/README.md

 })
 ```

-6. We aren't going to use `this.count` anymore, so the event listener on the button needs modified.
-The `count` property can be saved to the ticket and incremented at the same time.
-And because the ticket is listening for any changes to 'count' and calling `updateText`, we don't need to call `updateText` here.
+5. We aren't going to use `this.count` anymore, so we'll modify the `click` handler to save the count directly to the ticket.
+And because the ticket is listening for any changes to 'count' and calling `updateText`, we don't need to call `updateText` here anymore.

 ```
 button.on('click', function(){